Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

   - Enhanced table cells with dark mode borders and text colors
   - Updated badge colors for origin tags (Monday: blue-900/30, others: purple-900/30)
-  - Applied dark theme to loading text and empty state messages
+  - Applied dark theme to loading text and empty state messages ✓ Implemented table row alternating colors for documentos page (January 22, 2025):
+  - Added CSS rules for alternating row colors: #0F172A (odd) and #1F2937 (even)
+  - Applied to dark mode only with [data-page="documentos"] selector
+  - Ensured cells inherit the row background colors for consistency
+  - Used !important flags to override default styling

 ## System Architecture